Summer Theme and Centers for Preschoolers

 Dramatic Play

-This is a great theme to switch things around in your Dramatic Play area, and create a beach, pool, or picnic scene, to allow your preschoolers to develop their imagination and their creativity.
+This is a great theme to switch things around in your Dramatic Play area, and create a beach, pool, or picnic scene, to allow your preschoolers to develop their imagination and creativity.

 Some of the items you can include to create these scenes are beach towels, sunglasses, beach hats, beach umbrella, cooler, flip flops, sun hats, plastic fish, beach toys, shells, small plastic pool, picnic items, table cloth or blanket, plastic food and drinks, and anything else you can come up with, to make your theme come alive.